arobb/charlotte/README.md

 ## Reporting service ##
 Install the service that automatically starts the reporting daemon(s)

 NOTE: Use the `install/install_service.sh` script to enable the two network and one temperature reporting daemons.
 Use `install/install_service_temperature.sh` to install _just_ the temperature daemon.
+Use `install/install_service_ups_send.sh` on all Pi's connected to APC UPS devices.
+Use `install/install_service_ups_receive.sh` only on the Pi that should record power metrics to the database.

 Estimated duration: 5 seconds
 Run: